Europe, Middle East Districts transfer Israel program responsibility

 |0

-This work, Europe, Middle East Districts transfer Israel program responsibility [Image 5 of 5], by Richard Puckett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Europe, Middle East Districts transfer Israel program responsibility, by Richard Puckett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT